c42f/ResourceContexts.jl/README.md

 Resources are things like
 * Open file handles
 * Temporary files and directories
-* Anything else which is currently handled with `do`-blocks.
+* Many other things which are currently handled with `do`-blocks.

+The `@!` macro calls a function and associates any resources created inside it with the "current context" as created by the `@context` macro.
+When a `@context` block exits, all cleanup code associated with the registered resources is run immediately.

+The `@defer` macro defers an arbitrary cleanup expression to the end of the current `@context`.

-# Examples
+## Examples

 Open a file, read all the lines and close it again